How I lived, traveled, and worked in Peru for one month, and had the most incredible time.

 Living in Cusco

 I arrived at Milhouse Hostel in early November 2016.
-Luckily I had picked up a bit of Spanish after living in Ecuador the month before, so I could navigate the taxi from the airport to the centrally located hostel with ease.
+Luckily I had picked up a bit of Spanish after living in Ecuador the month before, so I could navigate my way around the city with ease.

 Cusco is a stunning city.
 The main square, Plaza Del Armas, is full of magnificent architecture and nice green gardens.
 I walked through the narrow streets, seeing lots of tour companies, traditional markets, and local ladies carrying baby llamas.
 With so many vibrant colors, Spanish musical tunes and delicious food aromas, I was instantly hooked on the city.